SerratedSharp/SerratedJQ/README.md

 }
 ```

+See the code for the [GettingStarted](https://github.com/SerratedSharp/SerratedJQ/tree/main/GettingStarted) solution as an example of this setup.

 ### Overview
 This setup will generate the WebAssembly when the Console project is compiled and copy it into the wwwroot of the ASP.NET project.
 When the ASP.NET project is launched and a page loads in the browser, then Uno Bootstrap will download and run our WebAssembly in the browser.
 The `#uno-body` div displays a loading progress bar when downloading/initializing the WASM.
 Typically issues with this process as well as exceptions generated from your WebAssembly will appear in the browser console.